Bridging the Gaps works simultaneously on local, regional and global levels

 Bridging the Gaps strongly believes that HIV advocacy efforts at all levels must be informed and guided by those who best understand them – members of key populations and people living with HIV.
 To understand and respond effectively to the challenges of addressing HIV among key populations it is crucial that the key populations and PLHIV themselves represent their own realities and fully participate in dialogues and decision making around HIV policies and programmes that affect them.

-As an alliance of 5 Dutch-based organisations, 4 global key population networks and more than 70 grassroots organisations, Bridging the Gaps enables a dynamic interaction between experiences from the programme countries and global level advocacy while ensuring meaningful participation of key populations and people living with HIV.
+As an alliance of nine organisations and networks, working together with more than 70 grassroots organisations in 15 countries, Bridging the Gaps enables a dynamic interaction between experiences from the programme countries and global level advocacy while ensuring meaningful participation of key populations and people living with HIV.